 Maramures is the northernmost region of Romania and is home to many villages where centuries-old traditions are still part of daily life.
 The inhabitants of this area have preserved, to an amazing extent, the rural culture and crafts of their Dacian ancestors.
 Maramures villages are distinguished by their unique wooden churches with tall spires and shingled roofs.
 Woodland still accounts for more than four-fifths of the region, therefore, wood has long been the medium of expression for the region’s artisans.
 Elaborate woodcarvings decorate the eaves, entryways and windows of houses.
 The local handiwork is also seen in the hand-woven carpets and intricate embroidery that adorns folk dress still worn by the locals.

 Maramures is dominated by a landscape of mountains and rolling valleys.
 Three large valleys cross the region: Viseu, Iza and Mara.
 The Rodnei Mountains National Park, a natural reserve filled with a rich diversity of flora and fauna, has been awarded biosphere status by UNESCO.
-Here, chamois leap between rocks, the cry of eagles’ rings out overhead and as the snows recede in the spring, crocus and other flowers create swathes of dazzling colours.
+Here, chamois leap between rocks, the cries of eagles ring out overhead and as the snows recede in the spring, crocus and other flowers create swathes of dazzling colours.

 For a unique experience, take the narrow-gauge steam train, which starts in the small logging town of Viseu de Sus; the steam railway runs along a scenic route for about 30 miles, chugging behind an old steam engine.
 The train provides the only access - other than walking - to settlements higher up in the valley.
 During stops, you can watch workers load firewood and take on water from clear mountain streams.
 On the trip back down in the afternoon, the engine driver whistles for brakemen to stop the train - sometimes to pick up or drop off passengers, sometimes to stop to pick wild mountain mushrooms.
 Since 2000 the railway logging is also supported from abroad by the Swiss.
 Since 2005 there have been proper visitor carriages hauled by steam locomotives and in 2007 the Vaser Valley became part of the Natural Park "Maramures Mountains" and is under European protection.

-The Casa Iurca guesthouse is located in Sighet, in the heart of Maramures Country; key ingredients of Casa Iurca include a local restaurant with traditional menu with authentic music from Maramures.
-Accommodation ...
+The Casa Iurca guesthouse is located in Sighet, in the heart of Maramures Country; the guest house has a local restaurant with a traditional menu.

 Located just a short walk from the old town square and the sights of this town, made famous by inclusion in Bram Stoker's book.